frankndungu/f1-suzuka-prediction-2025/README.md

 ## Why We Built This

-Otto helps car rental businesses go digital.
-But we’re also car lovers at heart.
-So we built this to:
+At Otto, we're all about helping car rental businesses go digital.
+But we’re also car enthusiasts, so we wanted to do something fun.
+We built this to:

-- Bring machine learning to Formula 1 race predictions
+- Use machine learning to predict Formula 1 race results
-- Create visual, shareable insights for fans
+- Create cool, shareable insights for F1 fans
-- Showcase Otto’s technical chops and brand voice
+- Show off what Otto can do and add our own unique spin

 ---